Oregon's 2nd congressional district

 The district covers roughly two-thirds of the state, east of the Willamette Valley.
-It includes all of Baker, Crook, Deschutes, Gilliam, Grant, Harney, Hood River, Jackson, Jefferson, Klamath, Lake, Malheur, Morrow, Sherman, Umatilla, Union, Wallowa, Wasco, Wheeler counties, and part of eastern Josephine county, including some of the Grants Pass area.
+It includes all of Baker, Crook, Gilliam, Grant, Harney, Hood River, Jackson, Josephine, Klamath, Lake, Malheur, Morrow, Sherman, Umatilla, Union, Wallowa, Wasco, Wheeler counties, all but a small sliver of Jefferson County, the southeastern portions of Deschutes and Douglas counties, and small, unincorporated portions of Clackamas and Marion counties.

-With a Cook PVI of R+15, it is the only Republican-leaning district in the state, and has been in Republican hands since 1981.
+With a Cook Partisan Voting Index rating of R+14, it is the sole reliably Republican district in Oregon.
+It has been in Republican hands since 1981.